 Minke Whale Facts

-- While the IUCN does list them on their Red List of Threatened Species, this ocean denizen holds the status of Least Concern.
+- While the IUCN does list it on their Red List of Threatened Species, this ocean denizen holds the status of Least Concern.
 That’s because current estimates place their global numbers in excess of 500,000 individuals.

 - While the majority of countries have honored the moratorium, a few have ignored it.
 These countries include Japan, Norway, Iceland, and South Korea.
 Estimates place the number of Minke Whales illegally hunted annually at more than 2,000 individuals.